Agreement on the mutual recognition of conformity assessments: (MRAs)

 What are MRAs?

-Since the establishment of the World Trade Organisation (WTO) in 1995, MRAs within and between different trading blocs, including APEC and the European Union, have become increasingly common.
+Since the establishment of the World Trade Organization (WTO) in 1995, MRAs have become increasingly common within and between different trading blocs, including APEC and the European Union.

-What is the background and aim of MRAs?
+What is the background and purpose of MRAs?

 Increasing global trade has raised serious concerns about the free movement of goods across borders for the following reasons: